Understanding the Issues, Their Causes and Solutions in Microservices Systems: An Empirical Study: Introduction

 \item We made the dataset of this study available online \cite{replpack}, which includes the data collection and analysis from GitHub and microservices practitioners, as well as detailed hierarchies of the taxonomies of issues, causes, and solutions, to enable replication of this study and conduct future research. \end{enumerate}

 The remainder of the paper is structured as follows.
 Section \ref{sec:methodology} details the research methodology employed.
 Section \ref{sec:results} presents the results of our study.
-Section \ref{Discussion} discusses the relationship between the issues, causes, and solutions, along with the implications and the threats to the validity of our results.
+Section \ref{Discussion} discusses the relationship between the issues, causes, and solutions, along with the implications and evidence-driven future research agenda.
+Section \ref{sec:threats} clarifies the threats to the validity of our results.
 Section \ref{RelatedWork} reviews related work, and Section \ref{sec:conclusion} draws conclusions and outlines avenues for future work.